-Did you get your PSAT score back and are wondering what it means?
+Did you get your PSAT scores back and are wondering what they mean?

 In today’s blog, we’re going over the importance of the PSAT and whether you should be worried about your score or not.